 Sarsaparilla conjures up the image of a Wild West cowboy bellying up to the bar in a saloon and ordering a "sasparilly."
-It used to be a popular soft drink in the United States, especially during the 19th century when it was considered a sort of health tonic, much like what Coca-Cola was first sold as.
+It used to be a popular soft drink in the United States, especially during the 19th century when it was considered a sort of health tonic, much like what Coca-Cola or club soda was first sold as.
 Today, though, sarsaparilla soda is a hard drink to find.
 What happened to this once-common beverage?

 What is Sarsaparilla soda?